ChrisM09/KNX-Bus-Dump/README.md

 # Usage

   ## Creating the Hex Dump
-  1. Place the "Insert hex-dump-source filename here" file into the _introduction/src/main/java/_ folder from the Calimero Project suite.
+  1. Place the _wiresharkTpuartHexDump.java_ file into the _introduction/src/main/java/_ folder of the Calimero Project suite.

-      Place image here

-  3. Change into the _introduction_ folder.
+  2. Change into the _introduction_ folder.

-      Place cd command image?

   3. To run the program, you can simply run:
       ```